Samikhan34177/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT LICENSE](LICENSE).You are free to use, modify, and share the project with proper attribution.

 ## About Me
 Hello there!
-I'm **Samivulla Khan**, I'm a Data Analyst on a mission to share knowledge enjoying and engaging!
+I'm **Samivulla Khan**, I'm a Data Analyst on a mission to share knowledge and make working with data enjoyable and engaging!